 And since I picked on the Fundamentalists earlier, let me conclude with a wise saying from the Bible:

 And why beholdest thou the mote that is in thy brother's eye, but considerest not the beam that is in thine own eye?
 (Matthew 7:3)

 In other words, worry about yourself first.

-As a personal finish, I own recasts.
-I may or may not own more.
+As a personal finish, I used to own recasts.
 I make no excuses for why I have purchased them; my reasons are my own.
 I own quite a few legitimate dolls as well, and I plan on owning lots more of those.
 In fact, I just blew over a grand at a legitimate company I love to say thank you for the work that they've done, especially with all the flack they took for these particular dolls in the first place.
 These legitimate dolls will not be going out for recast.
-And just FYI, I do not know any recasters on a personal or professional level beyond the email communication for purchasing nor am I affiliated with or an agent of any recasters.
+And just FYI, I do not know any recasters on a personal or professional level nor am I affiliated with or an agent of any recasters.

 My philosophy about recast ownership and which dolls I will and will not buy via recast has changed and grown as I have changed and grown.
 It's no one's business what this philosophy is, beyond my need to protect myself from further harassment: You can rest assured that I will never by a recast of an "artist" doll.

 I will not treat you like shit for your dolls.
 I will love you as a person and as a doll collector.
 I will try to be kind to you always and remind you we both love dolls.
 I will try to remember your dolls' names, follow your blogs and your stories, love the work that you have put your heart into.
 The joy of dolls may be the one thing that connects us…

 Now stop being an asshat and go change the world.